-The Small Business Credit Survey collects information from both employer and nonemployer firms.
+5 The Small Business Credit Survey collects information from both employer and nonemployer firms.
 The 2020 survey yielded 4,531 responses from nonemployers; the findings for nonemployers will be explored in a separate report.
 Additionally, the survey yielded approximately 1,000 responses from permanently closed firms and new businesses that had not yet begun operations.

-Johns Hopkins Coronavirus Resource Center, https://coronavirus.jhu.edu/data/new-cases
+6 Johns Hopkins Coronavirus Resource Center, https://coronavirus.jhu.edu/data/new-cases 7 In this summary the years specified in year-over-year comparisons refer to the year in while

-In this summary, the years specified in year-over-year comparisons refer to the year in which the survey was fielded.
+7 In this summary, the years specified in year-over-year comparisons refer to the year in which the survey was fielded.
 Some survey questions pertain to the prior 12 months, which include the final months of the preceding year.

-EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY (Continued)